-Better than you may have heard but not as good as you may think!
+Better than many have heard but not as good as many think!

 Physics

-The Denon DL-103 was designed to work properly on longer, heavier arms, bolted to a nice heavy headshell.
-That’s because the 103 is an old-school low-output, low-compliance cartridge with a conical stylus.
-The DL-103 needs a little more mass for the suspension to work properly.
-Don’t know what this means?
-You need to because it’s important.
+The Denon DL-103 was designed for longer, heavier arms, bolted to a nice heavy headshell.
+That’s because the 103 is an old-school low-output, low-compliance cartridge with a conical stylus, and was designed when higher-mass arms were common.

 Understanding cartridge physics is vital to understanding how cartridges interact with headshells and tonearms.
 Cartridge-tonearm compatibility comes down to simple math and becomes intuitive with experience and a good technical understanding of the mechanics/physics involved.

-Whatever else you do, make sure whoever supplies and fits your cartridge can explain this and verify compatibility with your equipment.
-Anyone telling you that “this isn’t important” or that “the DL-103 will work on any arm” or is “the best cartridge available” should be viewed with an appropriate amount of scepticism.
-Comments like these merely highlight the need for better advice.
+Whatever else you do, make sure whoever supplies and fits your cartridge can explain a) why the DL-103 needs a higher-mass setup and b) verify compatibility with your equipment.
+Anyone telling you that “this isn’t important” or that “the DL-103 will work on any arm” or is “the best cartridge available” should be avoided because that’s the same as saying 1 + 1 = 3.

 Perspective

 The DL-103 is a beautifully made and presented low-output moving coil cartridge that sounds great in the right rig.
-It’s a classic-sounding cartridge because it was designed in a classic time, long ago.
+It’s a classic-sounding cartridge because it was designed in a classic era.
 Tonearm design philosophies have changed since then though.

 We’ve had the era of super low-mass arms, to which a DL-103 should never be fitted.
 We are now in a medium-mass tonearm era and the DL-103 isn’t very well-suited to many of these, but can be used with medium-mass arms as long as the resonant frequency is known and the necessary mass adjustments are made.